Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/File_exit_Start_here/Using_file_exit_comm_area.md

 ---
 title: "Use the communication structure"
 linkTitle: "Using the communication structure"
 weight: 370
----The following topics describe the stages in a file transfer.
+--- The following topics describe the stages in a file transfer.
 These are:

 - [Before
     the file is allocated](#Before_the_File_is_Allocated)